 When creating a maintenance plan, you also need a work order template with tasks attached to it.
 These tasks can have “task requirements.”
 On these task requirements, you can set up a specific capability that is needed to execute this task.
 DynaRent gives you the opportunity to setup a validation for the execution of tasks.
 By setting up a capability for the task, you can create a validation between the task and the resource.
 In order to plan a task with a specific capability on a resource, it is necessary for that resource to have the same capability.

 For example, when your equipment needs technical maintenance because a part broke, a mechanic is needed.
 The task requirement on the maintenance task would be “mechanic,”.
 Image 2 shows how the mechanic capability is set up in the system.
 The resource has the same capability, as shown at the task requirements of the maintenance task, which allows this resource to perform this task.

 So, setting up the maintenance of your equipment can be done with three kinds of maintenance plans: time-based, consumption-based, and recall.
 Time-based plans will go into action after a specific time period.
 Consumption-based plans will be triggered using specific meters on your equipment.
 Recall occurs when your equipment needs to be returned for some reason.
 The planning of your maintenance can be done with DynaRent’s Service Planboard, and it is also possible to create a validation for which resource is able to execute which task.
 This can be done through the task requirements and the specific capabilities for the tasks and resources.
 This validation prevents the possibility that a task will be planned for a resource that is not capable of performing it.

 Want to know more about maintenance plans, the Service Planboard, or capabilities for your resources and tasks?
-Feel free to contact us at email@example.com if you have any questions or for a free demonstration.
+Download the fact sheet below or book a demo for a free demonstration.